azanihs/RiPPLE-Core/README.md

 # RiPPLE Client
-Recommendation in a Personalised Peer Learning Environment The client component of RiPPLE
+The client component of RiPPLE (Recommendation in Personalised Peer Learning Environments).

+A demo of the platform can be viewed at https://hkhosrav.github.io/RiPPLE-Client-side/

 # Technology Stack
 * Development